 Here are some important things we feel you should know

-Our reception staff can be particularly busy during the morning (between 08.30 and 11.30) – often juggling between patients on the phone, patients in person, the doctors, the nursing staff, the district nurses and so on.
-Try not to call them for things which can wait during later in the day (like blood or test results).
+Our Health Care Support staff can be particularly busy during the day but in the morning in particular – often juggling between patients on the phone, patients in person, the doctors, the nursing staff, the district nurses and so on.
+Try not to call them for things which can wait to later in the day (like blood or test results).

-We hope you can see how our reception staff have a very difficult job to do because they have to deal with a variety of things, often at the same time without losing focus.
+We hope you can see how our Health Care Support staff have a very difficult job to do because they have to deal with a variety of things, often at the same time without losing focus.
 So please bear with them during busy times.

 Please appreciate that they are trying their best to help you.
 Please do not be nasty or aggressive to them – it makes the situation worse.
 They come to work to HELP YOU.
 Patient’s who are verbally or physically aggressive towards our staff could be removed from our surgery list and may find themselves under prosecution proceedings.
 It’s easier just to be nice.

-On behalf of Dr Stone, Dr Gorman, Dr McGirr & Dr Lavin.
+On behalf of Dr Gorman, Dr Lavin, Dr O'Connor & Dr Cupples

 The practice manager is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
 The practice manager supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.

 |Holly Office Manager (f)|

 |Michelle Snr Receptionist (f)|